 We have built strong relationships with payers and health systems whose pivotal involvement occurs through active participation on the Payers’ Advisory Committee .
 Representatives on the Payers’ Advisory Committee are drawn from Blue Cross Blue Shield Association, Centre for Medicare and Medicaid, Kaiser Permanente and AETNA.

 Industry is also well represented through our close association with AdvaMed and the Medical Devices Manufacturers Association (MDMA).
 Our close working relationship with the Medical Devices Innovation Consortium (MDIC) focuses on regulatory science and discussions have been initiated with the Yale Medical School CORE program and the Patient Centered Research Foundation to develop access patient outcomes data for technology evaluation purposes.
 Currently, we are in early discussions to develop similar opportunities with Evidence Street (Blue Cross Blue Shield Association) and the evolving NEST program (MDIC).
 We include the expectations of the FDA in all our offerings through the interaction between the FDA and companies to define the most appropriate pathway to regulatory approval.

-EXCITE International was piloted in Ontario starting in 2012 through the creation of MaRS EXCITE, funded by the Ontario government.
-This advanced version of the EXCITE model includes an impressive functional cross section of stakeholders.
-Click here to access details.
+An early version of the EXCITE concept was initially piloted in Ontario starting in 2012 with funding from the Ontario government.
+The current and more advanced EXCITE International model includes an impressive functional cross section of stakeholders.

 In 2018, EXCITE International established a formal relationship with Norway through an MOU with Norway HealthTech with the intent to expand into a national collaboration, EXCITE Norway.
 The idea is to extend the partnership through the development of a Nordic Collaboration built on the foundation of this initiative.